 A. Fraction.
-If the number of off-street parking spaces required in Table 6-1 contains a fraction, such number shall be changed to the next higher whole number.
+If the number of off-street parking spaces required in Table 6-1 contains a fraction, such number shall be rounded up to the next whole whole number if one-half or over or down to the next whole number if less than one-half.

 B. Mixed Uses.
 When different uses occupy a single structure or lot, the total required parking spaces shall be the sum of the requirements of the individual uses.